UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 webserver](#use-apache-wsgi-and-asgi-to-make-ricgraph-explorer-and-the-ricgraph-rest-api-accessible-from-outside-your-virtual-machine).

 #### Installation Nginx

+Note that different Linux editions use different paths.
+In the steps below, path names from OpenSUSE Leap are used.
+Please adapt them to you own Linux edition:
+* OpenSUSE Leap: /etc/nginx/vhosts.d
+* Ubuntu: /etc/nginx/sites-available
+* Fedora: /etc/nginx/conf.d

 *Using Nginx, WSGI, and ASGI will expose Ricgraph Explorer, the Ricgraph REST API, and Ricgraph data to the outside world.*